VVIMT/Exponentially_Weighted_Volatility_Calculator/README.md

 ### **Exponentially Weighted Volatility Calculator**

 - **User-Friendly Command-Line Interface**: Easily pass parameters such as data folder path, assets list, observation window, and timestamp granularity.
-- **CSV File Handling**: Reads multiple CSV files from a specified data folder, supporting files with headers and initial non-data lines.
+- **CSV File Handling**: Reads multiple CSV files from a specified data folder.
 - **Volatility Calculations**: Computes each asset's average exponentially weighted volatility and compares it with the combined assets' average exponentially weighted volatility.
 - **Timestamps Matching and Verification**: Ensures data covers the observation window and aligns timestamps when combining data.
 - **Efficient Computations**: Utilizes NumPy and pandas for optimized data manipulation and calculations.
-- **Python 3.12 Compatibility**: Fully compatible with Python 3.12.
+- **Python 3.6+ Compatibility**: Fully compatible with Python 3.6 and higher versions.

 ### **Portfolio Simulator**